Cherry-Labs/Peerage/README.md

 ![](coffee.png)

 Send me any amount you can to this ERC20 Ether address.

+`0x503A3B99c0c086fD81186a0d5ac815eBd15e5983`

-It's a Nano S Ledger address, I bought it the moment I started working in crypto.
+It's protected by Nano S Ledger hardware wallet, I bought it the moment I started working in crypto.
 PLEASE buy a hardware wallet!
 You can use them through MetaMask!

-`0x503A3B99c0c086fD81186a0d5ac815eBd15e5983`

 ## Final Words